0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## Adding license

-Checkout [license-templates](https://github.com/licenses/license-templates) GitHub repository for license templates which you could use in your project.
+Check out [license-templates](https://github.com/licenses/license-templates) GitHub repository for license templates which you could use in your project.
 In my case, I am using MIT license

 ## Adding repository link